-Rusland Horizons is one of the first community-led landscape partnership schemes to be supported by the Heritage Lottery Fund.
+Rusland Horizons was one of the first community-led landscape partnership schemes to be supported by the Heritage Lottery Fund.

-The scheme covers a rural and densely wooded area between Lake Windermere and Coniston Water in the southern region of the Lake District National Park.
-See map.
+The scheme covered a rural and densely wooded area between Lake Windermere and Coniston Water in the southern region of the Lake District National Park.

 Coppiced over many centuries, the woodlands once supported hundreds of jobs and fuelled a large part of the local economy.
 This in turn has created a rich industrial archaeology and many historic features that tell the tales of past working lives.

 The area is widely recognised for its natural heritage value.
 The coppices are a haven for many threatened plant, butterfly, moth, bird and small mammal species.
 This is the landscape that inspired cultural figures like John Ruskin and Arthur Ransome, providing opportunities for quiet contemplation and outdoor recreation, and nourishing the strong, local communities living in the scattered settlements.